Bearbeiten

 Memory

-For optimal read performance, maximize the available memory on the server according to the version and edition of SQL Server used.
+Maximize available memory on the server for optimal read performance, based on the SQL Server version and edition.
 Refer to the SQL Server documentation for maximum values.

 SQL Server components

-If you are installing Microsoft SQL Server for use with Business Central, then install the following components:
+When installing Microsoft SQL Server for use with Business Central, install at least these components:

 • Database Engine Services